 How to prepare for a well-child check?

 We are excited to join the "Turn a Page.
 Touch a Mind" program of the Kansas Pediatric Foundation.
-Children ages 6 months to 5 years will receive a book at each well child visit, and you will receive age-appropriate early literacy advice.
+Children ages newborn to 5 years will receive a book at each well child visit, and you will receive age-appropriate early literacy advice.
 TAP-TAM has distributed over one million books to Kansas kids

 Your child gets scheduled immunizations to prevent illness.
 You also